flocked/AdvancedCollectionTableView/README.md

  - Handler for pinching of the collection view via `pinchHandler`.

 ## Quicklook for NSTableView & NSCollectionView
-NSCollectionView/NSTableView `isQuicklookPreviewable` enables quicklook of items/cells.
+NSCollectionView/NSTableView `isQuicklookPreviewable` enables quicklook of selected items/cells via spacebar.

 There are several ways to provide quicklook previews (see [FZQuicklook](https://github.com/flocked/FZQuicklook) for an extended documentation on how to provide them):
 - NSCollectionViewItems's & NSTableCellView's `var quicklookPreview: QuicklookPreviewable?`